Oracle Media Objects

-Oracle Media Objects, formerly Oracle Card, was a software development tool for developing multi-media applications, with functionality and appearance similar to Apple Inc.'s HyperCard.
+Oracle Media Objects was a software development environment for creating interactive multi-media applications.
+Formerly known as Oracle Card, its functionality and appearance were similar to Apple Inc.'s HyperCard.

 The program originated as Plus, a 1989 clone of HyperCard published by Format Verlag that added several highly-requested features.
 Plus was purchased by Spinnaker Software, who ported it to Windows NT and OS/2 Presentation Manager, becoming the first cross-platform hypermedia solution.
 In 1994, Plus was purchased by ObjectPlus, who focussed on the Windows version, renaming it WinPlus.
 They also licensed the system to Oracle, who used it as the basis for Oracle Card.

 First released in 1991, Oracle Card was essentially a redistribution of the Plus runtime engine along with external libraries for establishing connections to RDBMS engines such as Oracle and DB2.
 As such, Oracle Card stacks could execute queries and associate their results with native variables, making Oracle Card one of the first RDBMS application development environments to support cross-platform development.